Email marketing

 Winter can be an incredibly profitable season, no matter what kind of company you are running.
-Before the new year comes around, you get to make thousands of dollars during the holiday season.
+Before the new year, many businesses see a significant revenue spike during the holiday season.
 But keeping the momentum going in January and February can be a hassle.
-The best way to do something about it is to launch an email marketing campaign.
+One of the best ways to keep that momentum going is to launch a dedicated winter email campaign.

 Why send out winter emails

-If you are not convinced that you should use winter emails, here are a few benefits of doing so.
+If you’re not yet convinced winter emails are worth it, here are a few benefits.
 First, it will help you increase sales.
 Winter is the biggest shopping season of all.
-According to statistics, consumers planned to spend an average of $1,430 on gifts, travel, and entertainment in 2022 alone.
-It would be insane to miss such an opportunity!
+According to recent research, consumers plan to spend an average of $1,552 on gifts, travel, and entertainment in 2025 alone.
+Post-pandemic, spending has been growing year over year.
+It would be a huge missed opportunity not to tap into this demand.

 Second, the holiday season is all about giving.
 Why not use this sentiment to build relationships with your customers?
-Sending out winter emails can be a great way to show them that you care about them and that they can trust you.
+Winter emails are a great way to show customers you care and build long-term trust.
+After all, consistent communication is the basis of loyalty and retention.

 Winter email types to include in your campaign